Good health is more than just the absence of disease.

 Our current health care system is excellent for crisis care but is predominantly built on a sickness model, which means that it is more a chronic disease management system rather than a true healthcare system.

 We are constantly reminded that our current “health system” is unsustainable financially and that the human cost is enormous.
-While a chronic disease management system is an excellent economic model generating billions of dollars for the processed food industry and the pharmaceutical industry, it is not a good health model.
+While a chronic disease management system is an excellent economic model generating billions of dollars for a food industry which helps create the disease, and the pharmaceutical industry which helps manage it, it is not a good health model.

-It is vital for individuals to take control of their health.
-If we are waiting for the change to come from large organisations we will be disappointed because they are slow to adopt new information into public health messages and often lack common sense and humanity.
+It is vital for us as individuals to take control of our own health and wellbeing.
+If we are waiting for the change to come from governments, regulatory bodies or professional organisations we will be disappointed because they are slow to adopt new information and often lack common sense and humanity.
+Reputation and ego often stand in the way of change.

-I believe that the change has to come from the ground up and I want to empower you to better health.
+I believe that the change has to come from the ground up and I want to empower you to take control of your own health, build physical, mental and emotional resilience and be the best you can be.

 Our health is multi-faceted.

 The Western approach to medicine is very linear and reductionist in it’s thinking.
-For example, present with a symptom and the Western medicine model will try to find a pharmaceutical to manage the symptom ie. Depression = anti-depressant OR chronic inflammation = anti-inflammatory.
+For example, present with a symptom and the Western medicine model will try to find a pharmaceutical to manage the symptom ie. Depression = anti-depressant OR chronic inflammation = anti-inflammatory OR reflux and heartburn = antacid or proton put inhibitor.

 I believe that our health is multi-faceted and we need to take a more holistic view of conditions as well as treatment.
-For example asking what is the root cause of a symptom.
+For example asking what is the root cause of a symptom is and addressing it, may actually solve many seemingly unrelated problems i.e. addressing the reflux, improve the digestion, you sleep better, you don’t suffer from depression and the chronic inflammation is no longer a problem.
+Minimal medications, minimal side effects, a focus on cures not customers, and you feel better for all of those reasons.

-I want you to simply be well and be the best you can be.
+I want you to simply be well & be the best you can be.